microsoft/spektate/README.md

         commitId=$(echo "${commitId:0:7}")
         echo "python update_pipeline.py $(ACCOUNT_NAME) $(ACCOUNT_KEY) $(TABLE_NAME) $(PARTITION_KEY) p1 $(Build.BuildId) imageTag $tag_name commitId $commitId"
         python update_pipeline.py $(ACCOUNT_NAME) $(ACCOUNT_KEY) $(TABLE_NAME) $(PARTITION_KEY) p1 $(Build.BuildId) imageTag $tag_name commitId $commitId
-    displayName: Update source pipeline details in Container Journey db
+    displayName: Update source pipeline details in Spektate db
     ```

-**Note**: The earlier in the pipeline you add this task, the earlier it will send data to the container journey.
+**Note**: The earlier in the pipeline you add this task, the earlier it will send data to Spektate.
 Adding it before the crucial steps is recommended since it will capture details about failures if the next steps fail.

 3. To your CD release pipeline (ACR to HLD), add the following lines of code to the end of your release task:

     ```yaml
     latest_commit=$(git rev-parse --short HEAD)

-    cd ../container-journey/pipeline-scripts
+    cd ../spektate/pipeline-scripts

     sudo /usr/bin/easy_install virtualenv
     pip install virtualenv